Rony Rodrigues: Box 1824

-Rodrigues and Box 1824 have produced the videos We All Want to Be Young and All Work and All Play, a summary of the results of several research projects over a five year peior about young people’s behavior, giving special attention to the millennials.
+Rodrigues and Box 1824 have produced the videos We All Want to Be Young and All Work and All Play, a summary of the results of several research projects over a five year period about young people’s behavior, giving special attention to the millennials.
 Box 1824 is also responsible for the Sonho Brasileiro (Brazilian Dream) research project.
 Box 1824’s clients include Unilever, PepsiCo, Itaú, FIAT, Nike, Inc. and C&A.